407-610-2417

 Create a Content Production System

-Many businesses create content without a clear plan, which often leads to wasted effort and missed goals.
-The best way to do SEO for SaaS is to create a monthly editorial calendar that outlines what you’ll produce, including topics, formats, target keywords, and your audience.
+Many businesses create SEO-optimized content without a clear plan, which often leads to wasted effort and missed goals.
+The best way to do SEO for SaaS companies is to create a monthly editorial calendar or a content map that outlines what you’ll produce, including topics, formats, target keywords, and your audience.

 Distribute Your Content

 Posting a blog and leaving it at that won’t get the results you want.
+In SaaS content marketing, distribution is just as important as creation.
 You need to reach as many potential clients as possible, and here are three main platforms where you can share it:

 • Owned channels (your email list, website, or blog)